 History comes into sharp focus as we visit Stromness and Grytviken.
 From 1912 until the 1930's, these locations acted as whaling stations.
 Today, the rusted and ghostly remnants seem out of place in such a pristine environment.
 If the weather co-operates, we hope to be able to hike the last few miles across the saddle separating Fortuna Bay from neighboring Stromness, following the footsteps of Shackleton, Crean and Worsley.

 As we journey further to the southeast we enter the broad expanse of Cumberland Bay.
 At the head of the bay lies Grytviken - the largest of the old whaling stations on South Georgia.
 A highlight of our landing here is a visit to the gravesite of Sir Ernest Shackleton and his loyal right hand man, Frank Wild.

-Days 8-10: St Andrew's Bay and Gold Harbor
+Days 8 to 11 - St Andrew's Bay and Gold Harbour, Prion Island:

 What our customers think

 The highlights were the Shackleton history and being able to stand on the top of the pass where the trio looked down on the whaling base at Stromness - their destination.
 Weather was perfect.
 The landscape was stunning - a glaciologists dream.